mattmoehr/hate-welfare-2018/project_description.md

 "Why Americans Hate Welfare" is not a complicated book compared to a lot of social science published in academic journals.
 Every chapter presents a handful of charts and tables.
 They often summarize public opinion polling from a multitude of sources.
 (One chapter rellies heavily on data collected by the author as he reviewed newspaper, magazing, and TV images from stories about poverty.)
 When the analyses use regressions or more complicated models, the details are placed in appendices.
 The effect makes for compelling reading.

-The book came out in 1999, which was just after the 1997 welfare reform act took effect.
-Gilens mentions the 1997 reform, but doesn't attempt to test if it had any significant effects on the trends he described.
-There just wasn't enough post-reform public opinion data to draw any useful conclusions at the time.
-However, the 1997 welfare reform act is only one of the myriad changes that took place in the past twenty years.
+The book came out in 1999, just after the [1996 welfare reform](https://en.wikipedia.org/wiki/Personal_Responsibility_and_Work_Opportunity_Act) act took effect.
+Gilens mentions welfare reform, but doesn't attempt to test if it had any significant effects on the trends he described.
+There simply wasn't enough post-reform data to draw any useful conclusions at the time.
+However, the 1996 welfare reform act is only one of the myriad changes that took place in the past twenty years.
+Condsider the events since 1999:

 - post-9/11 economic recession
+- Afghanistan and Iraq wars
 - Katrina
 - housing boom
 - technologies such as cable news, Google, iPhone, Facebook
-- the decline of print media, broadcast news
+- the decline of print media and traditional broadcast news
 - housing market collapse
 - Great Recession
 - election of a black president
 - rise of the Tea Party
+- Black Lives Matter protests
 - multiple waves of immigration debates
+- election of Donald Trump, a political noephyte, to president

+Also consider some new and continuing socio-economic trends since 1999:
 - changing demographic makeup of US and specifically US cities
-- life expectancy for white males is not good (Deaton)

-Continuing socio-economic trends
 - continued de-industrialization (now automation)
 - increased number of jobs requiring college degrees
 - levelling off of racial integration in neighborhoods, schools, businesses, etc.